Excoriate/mcp-terragrunt-docs/docs/typescript-sdk/typescript-sdk-repo-summary.md

       max: 50, // 50 requests per windowMs
       standardHeaders: true,
       legacyHeaders: false,
+      message: new TooManyRequestsError(
-      message: new TooManyRequestsError('You have exceeded the rate limit for token revocation requests').toResponseObject(), ...rateLimitConfig
+        "You have exceeded the rate limit for token revocation requests", ).toResponseObject(),
+      ...rateLimitConfig,
     }));
   }